 The innovative architecture is based on deep ties to the earth, from the external, it seems a large hill with two “incisions” in a vineyard, in total harmony with the imposing landscape.
 With a brownish-red colour, just like the earth, the cellars have been constructed with natural materials such as terracotta, wood, corten, and glass.
 A space suspended in time where the avant-garde converses with tradition, contemporary works with those of the historic family collection, continuing the centuries-old tradition of patronage of the Florentine nobility.

-For wine tastings and winery tours at Marchesi Antinori, book your visit with Winerist now!
+Experience wine tastings and winery tours at Marchesi Antinori for yourself.

 Designed by Bórmida & Yanzón